Go Pro HD Hero3 Review

-Welcome to our in-depth, detailed and extensive review of the Go Pro HD Hero 3.
+Welcome to our in-depth, detailed and extensive Go Pro HD Hero3 review.
 This is the latest offering from a dynamic company that started 10 years ago with a vision of creating the world’s most versatile camera, and I think they are just about there!

-The company is run by CEO Nicholas Woodman and around 300 employees, many of which are extreme sports fanatics which is great as they are able to give hands on and credible feedback to each new camera as it is released.
+The company is run by CEO Nicholas Woodman and around 300 employees, many of which are extreme sports fanatics.
+This is great as they are able to give hands on and credible feedback to each new camera as it is released.

-Interestingly, Go Pro cameras have now made their way into mainstream use as people like myself also use them to gain an advantage, when shooting weddings for example, by placing them in "hard-to-reach-with-a-normal-camera" places.
+Interestingly, Go Pro cameras have now made their way into mainstream use as people like myself also use them.
+I do so to gain an advantage over my competitors when shooting weddings for example.
+This is by placing them in "hard-to-reach-with-a-normal-camera" places.
 I also have some crazy, inspirational and off-the-wall ideas for the future using my Go Pros.

 So, now you know who uses these cameras, let's talk a bit more about the camera itself.